Mysore Srikanth: Awards and titles

-Srikanth, graded artist of AIR & Doordarshan, performs regularly for All India Radio, Doordarshan and other T.V.
-Channels.
+Srikanth, graded artist of AIR & Doordarshan, performs regularly for All India Radio, Doordarshan and other TV channels.
 He has also performed for National Program of Music of Doordarshan. & All India Radio.
 He has recorded many commercial CDs & cassettes with many great artists.

-He has won a number of prizes, accolades and appreciation from rasikas and critics.
 He is a recipient of Cultural Talent Search Scholarship of Government of India and has achieved Distinction in the Senior Grade Music Examination.

 He was adjudged as the Best Violinist by: